South African Navy: Aviation

+These aircraft undertake anti-submarine warfare (ASW), anti-surface warfare (ASuW), maritime surveillance, logistics, search and rescue (SAR), and personnel transport missions, significantly extending the operational reach of the fleet.
+A programme to introduce shipborne UAVs has also been proposed to supplement the Navy's helicopter capability, although it has not progressed due to budget constraints.
+Prior to their retirement, the Navy also operated the Westland Wasp in the maritime anti-submarine role.

 Marines

+Marines of the Maritime Reaction Squadron during a joint exercise aboard an Indian Navy ship.

-The South Africa Marine Corps was first established as a sub-branch of the Navy in 1951 until 1955 and then reformed in 1979 until 1990, both times with the primary purpose of protecting the country's harbours.
+The South African Marine Corps was first established as a sub-branch of the Navy in 1951 until 1955 and then reformed in 1979 until 1990, both times with the primary purpose of protecting the country's harbours.
 The Marines also acted as regular infantry during the war until 1988, as well as performing counter-insurgency operations inside South Africa.
 The Marines had an amphibious landing capability by operating from and SAS Drakensberg, with an elite company, named the Marine Amphibious Company (MAC), being formed to ensure beach-head capability for landing large task forces, along with a small elite reconnaissance detachment between 1983 and 1989.
 The Marines were disbanded on 18 January 1990, following a major restructuring of the Navy at the end of the South African Border War.

 In 2005, the decision was taken to create a Naval Rapid Deployment Force so that South Africa could commit more to peacekeeping operations across the continent, particularly in the Great Lakes region.
 In 2006, this force became the Maritime Reaction Squadron.
 The Maritime Reaction Squadron provides an amphibious, diving and small boat capability to the Navy, deploying infantry-trained South African Navy personnel in various peacekeeping roles within the African continent, as well as assisting in boarding operations at sea, and humanitarian and disaster relief.

 The squadron consists of the following components: